Skip to main content

 • character development

-• “The main story and the character development both deserve praise; they really merge very well to make the whole plot take a solo flight instead of being something completely dependent on the Yakuza games storyline.”
+• “The main story and the character development both deserve praise; they merge very well to make the whole plot take a solo flight instead of being completely dependent on the Yakuza games storyline.
+There are a few lore connections, but mostly, the edited Kamurocho map and the presence of the Tojo clan are the notable ties to the root series.”

-• “Every character, even side characters, are well fleshed-out with great character development.”
+• “Every character, even side characters, is well fleshed-out with great character development.”

 • “Character development can feel undeserved.”